 1857: During a debate tonight in the House of Lords on the question of "Jewish disabilities,” Lord Campbell said that a revolution would take place if the Commons acted independently of the Lords in the matter by omitting from their oath the objectionable sentence

 1857: This evening, Lord John Russell renewed his motion to bring in a bill for the admission of Jews into Parliament.
 Following an animated debated the motion carried by a vote of 246 to 154.

-1861: During the Civil War, the Confederates defeat the Union at the first Battle of Bull Run.
+1861: During the Civil War, the Confederates defeated the Union at the first Battle of Bull Run in the first major combated for the Cameron Dragoons, a regiment from Pennsylvania led by Colonel Max Friedman which contained a large number of Jews from Philadelphia.
 In response to an inquiry written 30 years after the battle Oliver O. Howard, a Major General in the United States Army reported that a Jewish Aid-de Camp who served with him during the battle was “one of the bravest and the best; he is now a distinguished officer of the army, a man of the highest scientific attainment.”
 He also wrote that he could not release the man’s name without his permission.

 1869: Albert Martin Wolffson was admitted to the bar in Hamburg today.

 1874: Today’s “Foreign Notes” column reported that “Sir Moses Montefiore” who will celebrate his 90th birthday this October 24, “has been presented with the freedom of the Fishmongers’ Company in recognition of his philanthropic efforts on behalf of the oppressed Jewish in various parts of the world.
 [Editor’s note – The Fishmongers’ Company dates back to the 12th century and was guild for those who sold fish in London.
 By the 19th century the company administered a various “charities and trusts” for the underprivileged classes of the UK.
 This would account for their bestowing an honor on Sir Moses.]